 Prior to joining the VDP in 2016, Rob organized with groups fighting for a range of issues including Housing Rights, Reproductive Justice, and the Fight for $15.
 After graduating from Kalamazoo College with a BA in Political Science and Philosophy with honors in 2011, his work in electoral politics began working on a statewide ballot initiative to protect collective bargaining rights for public sector workers.

 Since then he has worked on campaigns ranging from the county level to the federal to bring data-driven best practices to all levels of Democratic electoral politics.
+Rob served as the VDP's Data Director from April 2016 through February 2018, when he became the VDP's Coordinated Campaign Director.

 Brandon re-joined the Vermont Democratic Party staff team in May 2017 after serving briefly as a general consultant for the Vermont State Senate Democratic Caucus, and previous service on the senior staff teams for the VDP's 2014 and 2016 Coordinated Campaigns.
 In Vermont, he also helped to run the 2014 campaign for Senate Majority Leader Becca Balint, and served for two years as President of Vermont Theatre Company, a non-profit community theater organization based out of Brattleboro.